Ovechkin among those busting expectations

-That acknowledged, a few players and coaches (and one team) are clearly mending reputations at this point in the season, reversing negative career trends and attempting to rewrite the preconceived narratives that had been established for them.
+That acknowledged, a few players and coaches (and one team) are clearly mending reputations, reversing negative career trends and attempting to rewrite the narratives that had been established for them.

 Here are seven on the road to redemption: